3.9. Migrating to LinOTP 3#

 3.9.1.
 Configuration#

 The .ini files used formerly have been replaced with .cfg files, with most configuration parameters renamed (due to restrictions imposed by the Flask web server).
 Configuration parameters can now also be set via the process environment, for increased convenience in container-based setups (e.g., Docker).
-This is done by prefixing their names with LINOTP_.
+This is done by prefixing their names with LINOTP_

-For example, the database configuration URL previously found in the .ini file as sqlalchemy.url can now be found in the DATABASE_URI setting, and the respective environment variable is LINOTP_DATABASE_URI.
+For example, the database configuration URL previously found in the .ini file as sqlalchemy.url

 Configuration directory#

-The settings directory /etc/linotp2 is renamed to /etc/linotp.
+The settings directory /etc/linotp2

 Configuration file#

-If LINOTP_CFG is not set and a file called linotp-cfg-default exists in the application root directory, the content of that file is used as the default value for LINOTP_CFG (this feature is generally used to establish a distribution-specific search order for configuration files).
-If the file does not exist, linotp.cfg is assumed as the default value.
+(this feature is generally used to establish a distribution-specific search order for configuration files).
+If the file does not exist, linotp.cfg

 Configuration file locations for Debian packages (as per linotp-cfg-default)#